nicolacimmino/C64-Music-Routine/README.md

 ### END - End sequence ###

-Ends an instrument commands sequence and yealds.
+Ends an instrument commands sequence and yield.
 No more code for this instrument will be executed until a new note on it is played.

 ```
 LENGTH:1        STATUS Y---